-I would really like to better understand Core Async with Clojure; specifically, I want to remove my self from callback hell to see if I can make my clojurescript backend for a new project to be a bit clearer.
+I would really like to better understand Core Async with Clojure; specifically, I want to remove myself from callback hell to see if I can make my clojurescript backend for a new project a bit clearer.

-In my current project Trunk I'm building a "full stack" clojurescript application with electron, using SQLite as the database.
+In Trunk, I'm building a "full stack" clojurescript application with electron, using SQLite as the database.
 Sqlite on node is built with callbacks in mind, and so some of my code requiring multiple database calls is starting to look pretty hairy:

 The above function is making two database calls: the first is to update the article Trunk is about to fetch, and update it's "last opened" value to the current time.
 Then I can go ahead and select the value back in the second command.

 So, we have callbacks (and errors that I'm not sure how to handle yet).
 I'd really love to see how core.async could (if it can) be used to clean this up?